sefire-octopi/devops-workflows/CONTRIBUTING.md

 ### 7. Open a Pull Request

-On GitHub, navigate to your fork.
-Click the "Compare & pull request" button and ensure the pull request is comparing your feature branch to the Parent Repo's `main` or `development` branch.
+On GitHub, navigate to your fork and hit the "Compare & pull request" button.
+Ensure the pull request is comparing your feature branch to the Parent Repo's `main` or `development` branch.
 Fill in the pull request template and submit it.

-## Commit Message Guidelines
+## ✨ Commit Message Guidelines

-Consistent commit messages are key to understanding the project history.
-Follow these guidelines:
+Clear and consistent commit messages make our history easy to understand.
+Here’s how to do it right:

 ### Structure